Debugging Concept Bottleneck Models through Removal and Retraining: Related Work

 \textbf{Interpretable Debugging.} The goal of interpretable debugging is to enable a domain expert to interact with an interpretable model to detect and correct undesired behaviors.
 Early work focused on explanatory interactive learning \citep{ross2017right, teso2019explanatory, schramowski2020making}, with subsequent extensions to neuro-symbolic models \citep{stammer2022interactive, stammer2021right}. \citet{bontempelli2023concept} advanced these approaches, focusing on \emph{ProtoPNets} and removing the need for a fixed concept vocabulary.
 Building on top of these works, we focus on a generalized unsupervised CBM architecture \citep{poeta2023concept}.

-Within unsupervised CBMs, spurious concept removal has been explored in both \emph{ProtoPNets} and \emph{VLM-CBMs}: \citet{nauta2023interpreting} study removal in PIP-Net on medical datasets, while \citet{yuksekgonulpost} and \citet{rao2024discover} evaluate similar strategies for \emph{VLM-CBMs}.
-Retraining efforts have focused mainly on \emph{ProtoPNets}, such as adding object segmentation maps for extra supervision \citep{barnett2021case} or ProtoPDebug \citep{bontempelli2023concept} which applies a forgetting loss to marked concepts. \citet{donnelly2025rashomon} bypasses the need for retraining, but is limited to random patch selection for learning new concepts.
-For \emph{VLM-CBMs}, \citet{bontempelli2021toward} outline debugging strategies but lack empirical evaluation.
-We build on these directions with a general debugging framework for CBMs and an effective retraining approach, \texttt{CBDebug}, that leverages a novel connection between interpretable debugging and bias mitigation to remove undesired concepts and better align models with expert feedback.
+Within unsupervised CBMs, spurious concept removal has been explored in both \emph{ProtoPNets} and \emph{VLM-CBMs}: \citet{nauta2023interpreting} study removal in PIP-Net on medical datasets, while \citet{yuksekgonulpost, rao2024discover, chauhan2023interactive} evaluate similar strategies for \emph{VLM-CBMs}.
+Retraining efforts have focused mainly on \emph{ProtoPNets}, such as adding object segmentation maps for extra supervision \citep{barnett2021case} or ProtoPDebug \citep{bontempelli2023concept} which applies a forgetting loss on class-specific subsets of user-identified spurious concepts. \citet{donnelly2025rashomon} targets task-specific spurious concepts and bypasses the need for retraining, but is limited to random patch selection for learning new concepts.
+For \emph{VLM-CBMs}, \citet{bontempelli2021toward} outline debugging strategies but lack empirical evaluation, while \citet{hueditable} supports concept removal without the need for retraining through influence functions.
+We build on these directions with a general debugging framework for CBMs and an effective retraining approach, \texttt{CBDebug}, that leverages a novel connection between interpretable debugging and bias mitigation to remove undesired task-specific concepts and better align models with expert feedback.

 \textbf{Bias Mitigation.} Interpretable debugging and bias mitigation are related but distinct.
 Debugging aligns a model with an expert’s reasoning through explicit feedback, while bias mitigation aims to improve robustness by reducing reliance on spurious correlations.
 We further explore connections to two main groups of bias mitigation: \textit{supervised methods}, which incorporate auxiliary labels, and \textit{unsupervised methods}, which estimate spurious correlations directly from data.